header_template

 Use cases

-- Professional documents: Add company logos, document titles, and page numbers
+These parameters are particularly useful for:- Professional documents: Add company logos, document titles, and page numbers

 - Reports: Include generation date, version information, and pagination